 Together with Prof. Yaakov Stern (Columbia University, USA) and Prof. Gael Chetelat (INSERM, France) we recently initiated the professional interested area (PIA) on “Reserve, resilience and protective factors” hosted by the Alzheimer’s Association, open to any interested collaborators.

 For our second major research topic, i.e. the development of markers for the prediction of AD, we are combining multi-modal imaging and biochemical markers.
+In VASCAMY, (vascamy.isdstudies01.eu) a study funded by the EU and performed in cognitively normal and mild AD subjects, we currently investigate the interaction between early key pathologies (e.g. Aß and ischemic white matter changes).
 We use pattern recognition algorithms to extract the best combination of markers for the prediction of cognitive decline and early diagnostic classification.

 Another area currently moving into the focus of our research are markers of the brain’s neuroimmune response in AD.
 Together with our collaborator Prof. Christian Haass (DZNE, Munich), we found changes in CSF TREM2, a marker of microglia activity, to occur up to 5 years before the onset of AD dementia.
 We are currently investigating the potentially protective effects of TREM2 in AD.

 Contact: Prof. Dr. Michael Ewers